lkalvoda/DHH23_Early-Modern_classification-eval/README.md

 *Table 4 Detailed distribution of entries per certainty score range in the 'Low-confidence' subset*

 Besides being a valuable item of information in and of itself, it allowed me to take a weighted sample from each subset for the close-reading result verification below.
-Doing this enabled me to conduct a mixed-methods analysis viably, especially later for the second subset.
+Doing this enabled me to conduct a mixed-methods exploratory analysis viably, especially later for the second subset.
 Below is the same data for the second subset:

 | Score range | Number of entries |
 | :---------- | :-----------------|